 To measure meaningfully, you need a baseline.
 Track frequency and spend for a sample of customers in the three months before launch, then compare enrolled members against a non-enrolled control group after 90 days.
 The data on program maturity is encouraging: according to Paytronix's 2025 data, 50 percent of full-service restaurants and 44 percent of QSRs saw loyalty check sizes rise by more than 10 percent year on year.

 One trap to avoid: attributing all of a loyal customer's spend to the program.
-Members who enroll already tend to visit more frequently than average, so some of the uplift you measure in member cohorts is selection bias rather than program impact.
-A clean control group is the only way to isolate genuine behavior change.
+Members who enrol already tend to visit more frequently than average, so some of the uplift you measure in member cohorts is selection bias rather than program impact.
+A clean control group is the only way to isolate genuine behaviour change.
 With that measurement framework in place, even a resource-constrained restaurant can start small and prove value before investing further.

 A physical stamp card is a legitimate starting point.
 The cost per card is low, the customer experience is simple, and you learn whether your customers are receptive to a loyalty mechanic without committing to a digital platform.

 When you have 200 or more active stamp card holders, move to a digital solution.
 A low-cost EPOS-integrated option, such as Square's loyalty module, gives you email collection, automated point tracking, and GDPR-compliant consent flows from a modest monthly subscription.
+A managed rewards platform is a practical alternative if you would rather run point tracking, consent flows, and campaign sends through a single supplier instead of stitching several tools together.

 The brands growing loyal customer bases right now will be better positioned when the cost environment eases.
 Customer lifetime value compounds.
 A diner who visits once a week for three years is worth far more than one who comes three times and disappears.
 Loyalty programs built around frequency and genuine recognition tip the balance toward the former.